China to merge regulators, create new ministries in biggest revamp in years

 When the plan is passed, the cabinet will consist of 26 ministries and commissions in addition to the General Office of the State Council.

-Speculation that China was considering the creation of a super financial regulator has been rife since the Chinese stock market crash of 2015, blamed in part on poor inter-agency coordination.

-Reporting by Shu Zhang, Muyu Xu, Judy Hua and Vincent Lee; Writing by Ryan Woo; Editing by Richard Pullin and Sam Holmes
+Reporting by Shu Zhang, Muyu Xu, Judy Hua and Vincent Lee; Additional reporting by Matthew Miller, Yawen Chen and Stella Qiu in BEIJING; Writing by Ryan Woo; Editing by Richard Pullin, Sam Holmes and Kim Coghill